derethan/Garden_Guardian/README.md

 ## Overview

-Garden Guardian is an agricultural IoT platform built with React for users to monitor and manage their gardens and Greenhouses.
+Garden Guardian is an agricultural IoT platform built with React & Node for users to monitor and manage their gardens and Greenhouses.

 ## How to Use